On this page

 Administrative data and research (e.g. data from the Youth Research Platform and the Knowledge Centre on Cultural and Media Participation, the Flemish poverty monitor, ...) show that young people of non-Belgian origin are socially deprived in various domains.
 Young people of non-Belgian origin have, for example, a much higher probability of leaving education without qualifications, of having higher truancy rates etc. In addition, recent research indicates that young people of non-Western origin significantly less attend cultural performances, engage less in cultural activities and participate less in socio-cultural associations, including youth work (Elchardus & Smits, 2012; Lievens, Siongers & Beunen, 2015; Van der Eecken, Kemper, Derluyn & Bradt, 2015).

 Therefore, in recent policy documents (legislative terms 2014-2019 and 2019-2024), a lot of attention is paid to the challenges of this growing diversity in terms of participation in society and to social inclusion.
-Flemish Minister for Youth, Sven Gatz, stated for instance in his policy note 2014-2019 that youth work must reach all young people, including those of foreign backgrounds.
-He also expands to other socially vulnerable groups.
-Youth work should not remain a story of the white middle class, minister Gatz stated.
-Also the new Flemish Minister for Youth, Benjamin Dalle, stresses the importance of diversity in youth work in his policy note for 2019-2024 (Beleidsnota Jeugd 2019-2024).
+The Flemish Minister for Youth, Benjamin Dalle, also stresses the importance of diversity in youth work in his policy note for 2019-2024, stating that youth work is a right for all youn people and that extra attention will be given to the increased diveristy among the current generation of children, including those with a ethnic cultural background but also other socially vulnerable groups (Vlaams Parlement, 2019).

 People with disabilities

 It is even more difficult to obtain exact figures on the number of children with disabilities in Flanders.
 Again, much depends on the definition used, source or applied parameter (Schraepen, Maelstaf & Halsberghe, 2016).
-In the school year 2018-2019, respectively 24.784 and 20.544 pupils attended school in special primary and secondary education (Ministry of Education, 2019).
+In the school year 2019-2020, respectively 25.567 and 21.095 pupils attended school in special primary and secondary education (Vlaamse Overheid, 2020).
 However not all children and young people with a disability attend special education institutions, and not all children in special education have a disability that effects their participation in social live.
 In the Belgian Health Interview Survey of 2018, 6.1% of the 15-24 year olds in Flanders reported that they have health-related activity limitations (Global Activity Limitation Indicator).
-In 2018 respectively 9.281 of the young people below 25 years old and 26.168 of the people aged 25 to 34 in Belgium were entitled to an income replacement and / or integration allowance because of a disability (source: FPS Social Security).
+In 2020 respectively 4.9% of the young people below 25 years old and 13.7% of the people aged 25 to 34 in Belgium were entitled to an income replacement and / or integration allowance because of a disability (Federale Overheidsdienst, 2020).

 Statistical data shows that young people in poverty, less educated youth and handicapped and disabled young people find harder their way to youth work or other forms of participation.
 One of the major challenges to social inclusion of young people, therefore, is to make youth work and other participation opportunities more accessible to disadvantaged young people and young people of foreign origin.
 A similar challenge is found in the policy for culture that is deployed on the participation in broader associations.
 Many of these groups are also concentrated in the metropolitan areas.
 The (big) city can be seen in this sense as the 'laboratory' of society, in which many social trends and developments occur first or more intensively (also the gap between rich and poor is larger in metropolitan areas).